SekouD/lyricsmaster/docs/usage.rst

             print('Song: ', song.title)
             print('Lyrics: ', song.lyrics)

-    # Fetch all lyrics from 2pac's album 'All eyes on me'
+    # Fetch all lyrics from 2pac's album 'All eyez on me'.
     album = provider.get_lyrics('2Pac', album='All eyes on me')

-    # Fetch the lyrics from 2pac's album 'All eyes on me' and song 'California Love'
+    # Fetch the lyrics from the song 'California Love' in 2pac's album 'All eyez on me'.
-    album = provider.get_lyrics('2Pac', album='All eyes on me', song='California Love)
+    song = provider.get_lyrics('2Pac', album='All eyez on me', song='California Love)

     # Once the lyrics are fetched, you can save them on disk.
     # The 'save()' method is implemented for Discography, Album and Song objects.